Fertility Law – Frequently Asked Questions

 b) pays for or reimburses expenses, fees, taxes, interests, penalties, or any other costs that may arise during a dispute related to a tax benefit.

-According to the CRA Guidance and the Explanatory Notes, the below-listed matters would not give rise to a reporting requirement:
+According to the CRA Guidance and the Explanatory Notes, in the absence of any other specific hallmark, the below-listed matters would not give rise to a reporting requirement:

-It should be noted that this exception does not apply to any other forms of insurance or protections that may be obtained to cover specific identified tax risks, such as tax liability insurance policies used in avoidance transactions.
+It should be noted that this exception does not extend to other forms of insurance or protections that may be obtained to cover specific identified tax risks (other than the risks specifically discussed above), such as tax liability insurance policies used in avoidance transactions.
 The existence of such insurance may often be an indication of aggressive tax planning.

-d) Standard price adjustment clauses, as discussed in the Income Tax Folio S4-F3-C1.8
+h) Standard price adjustment clauses, as discussed in the Income Tax Folio S4-F3-C1.9

-f) Contingent litigation fee arrangement in relation to an appeal of a tax assessment by a lawyer in respect of a tax benefit from a completed transaction or series.
+k) Contingent litigation fee arrangement in relation to an appeal of a tax assessment by a lawyer in respect of a tax benefit from a completed transaction or series.
+This position would also generally extend to the professional assistance provided to a taxpayer in relation to an audit as well as the issuance of assessments (including proposed reassessments).

 Disclosure under the reportable transaction regime is not required for the acquisition of a tax shelter or the issuance of a flow-through share where the appropriate information return has been filed.
 Please consult with your tax advisor.